Please Touch Wall

 Fluorescent Rock Room

-These rocks look like any old rock you would find anywhere, but shine ultraviolet lights on them and watch them glow!
+*THIS EXHIBIT IS CURRENTLY CLOSED FOR RENOVATION.* These rocks look like any old rock you would find anywhere, but shine ultraviolet lights on them and watch them glow!
 These fluorescent minerals turn bright red, green, purple, and much more!
 See the radioactive marbles and gum plates!
 Don’t miss this display!

 Delaware’s Prehistoric Sea Life